 – Where are the most vulnerable switches in our network?

-Having visibility across all IT assets provides the organisation with a more comprehensive cybersecurity defense and can greatly reduce the risk of a hardware attack being successful.
+Having visibility across all IT assets provides the organization with a more comprehensive cybersecurity defense and can greatly reduce the risk of a hardware attack being successful.